-One of the biggest Indian festivals, Diwali is just around the corner and the country is all set to celebrate it with much fervour.
-This year the festival of lights is falling on 4th November 2021 and the markets are already set with beautiful diyas, lights and decorations across the country.
-One of the most important parts of the significant festival is food.
-Like any other Indian festival, feasting is crucial to Diwali and everything from rich Indian curries to traditional sweets are gorged upon without any restrictions.
+One of the biggest Indian festivals, Diwali is here (November 4, 2021) and the country is celebrating it with much fervour.
+Every house, market etc are well decorated with beautiful diyas, lights and rangoli.
+One of the most important parts of this significant festival is food.
+Like any other Indian festival, feasting is crucial during Diwali and everything from rich Indian curries to traditional sweets are gorged upon without any restrictions.
 Sugary treats including traditional Indian desserts make up for most of the devouring!

 If you are also the one looking forward to Diwali mostly to satiate your sweet tooth, we've got some of the best traditional sweet delights with recipes right here!
 Think of decadent gulab jamuns, quintessential kaju katli, luscious kheer and lot more!